adspiceprospice/codebase_extractor/README.md

 - `*.ext` - Exclude all files with the extension `.ext`
 - `dir_name/` - Exclude directory named `dir_name`
 - `filename` - Exclude files named `filename`

+### Include Patterns

+You can specify which files to include in several ways:

+- `filename.ext` - Just the filename (will match in any directory)
+- `dir/filename.ext` - Relative path from the root directory
+- `*.py` - Wildcard pattern to include all Python files
+- `models/*.py` - Wildcard pattern to include Python files in a specific directory

 ## Smart Prevention of Self-Indexing